CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 ## User Stories

 ### **Story 1: Abby, Music Producer**
 Abby, an enthusiastic music producer, seeks a system for exploring music trends from the past century and getting personalized recommendations from Spotify.
-Her aim is to enrich her understanding of music genres and styles evolution, which aids her career.
+She aims to enrich her understanding of music genres and styles evolution, which aids her career.

 ### **Story 2: Mike, Truck Driver**
-Mike is always on the road and needs music to make his long drives more enjoyable.
-He is looking for a simple music recommendation tool where he could input his favorite songs and receive a playlist tailored for his driving hours.
+Mike is always on the road –  he needs music to make his long drives more enjoyable.
+Mike is looking for a simple music recommendation tool where he could input his favorite songs and receive a playlist tailored for his driving hours.

 ### **Story 3: Tina, Marketing Manager at Spotify**
 To expand Spotify’s market reach, Tina needs access to customer insights.
 She would love to understand market trends and improve personalized music recommendations based on customer feedback.